MELISSA BLOCK, Host:

 BRADY: As the day wore on and folks here started realizing they were going to be safe, thoughts turned toward some traditions here in the heart of Cajun country.
 Melissa Barker(ph) is the night auditor at the hotel.

-Ms. MELISSA BARKER (Hotel Employee): I mean, I heard a couple of people were cooking food around here.
+MELISSA BARKER: I mean, I heard a couple of people were cooking food around here.
 I heard something about crawfish etouffee, and so I'm going to go find out where that is because I definitely don't want to eat Ramen noodles.